expo/expo/docs/pages/versions/unversioned/sdk/calendar.md

 ### RecurrenceRule

 A recurrence rule for events or reminders, allowing the same calendar item to recur multiple times.
+This interface is based on [the iOS interface](https://developer.apple.com/documentation/eventkit/ekrecurrencerule/1507320-initrecurrencewithfrequency) which is in turn based on
+[the iCal RFC](https://tools.ietf.org/html/rfc5545#section-3.8.5.3) so you can refer to those to learn more about this potentially complex interface.

+Not all of the combinations make sense.
+For example, when frequency is `DAILY`, setting `daysOfTheMonth` makes no sense.

 | Field name | Type     | Description                                                                                                                                                                | Possible values                                                                                                    |
 | ---------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |